 Average Lifespan: 10 year(s)

 The Degu originally came from the lowlands and coasts of Chile in South America.
 There, they are considered pests by farmers and others involved in agriculture.
-They were originally exported in the 1950s to the US and Canada.
-In the wild they tend to live in large family units of 10 or more Degus (which goes a long way to explain their very social nature) in underground tunnels and holes.
+Degus were initially exported in the 1950s to the US and Canada.
+In the wild, they tend to live in big family units of 10 or more Degus (explaining their very social nature) in underground tunnels and holes.

-Degu’s fur is naturally a tweed colour which becomes lighter towards the under-belly, although thanks to genetic manipulations and cross-breeding, they can be found in black, blue (metallic bluey-black), tan and white.
-Colour varieties in higher demand and more common in mainland Europe in countries such as Germany, and it is not yet known the health implications of this genetic engineering.
+Degu’s fur is naturally a tweed color which becomes lighter towards the under-belly, although thanks to genetic manipulations and cross-breeding, they can be found in black, blue (metallic blue-black), tan and white.
+Color varieties in higher demand and more common in mainland Europe in countries such as Germany, and it is not yet known the health implications of this genetic engineering.
 The hair is short and soft.

 Some Degus may have white flanks, the area between the ribs and hips, which is believed to be a sign of infertility, although we could not find any research confirming this.
-Degu’s fur can not become wet as it may be become brittle and damaged, other than their water bottle nozzle there should be no sources of water near to them.
+Degu’s fur can not become wet as it may become brittle and damaged.
+Other than their water bottle nozzle there should be no sources of water near to them.

-This happens roughly between March and July in the United Kingdom, although this fur shedding has not been experienced by all Degu owners, as compared to the harsh temperatures in their natural desert environment the British seasons (especially considering your pet will be living indoors not underground) are not as drastic and so the need to shed fur may not be needed.
-Another reason for the observed differences in fur shedding could be evolution and adapting to the constant climate in housing, as over an average person’s lifetime a single Degu could be the cause of 50-60 generations of Degus.
+Fur Shedding happens roughly between March and July in the United Kingdom, although all Degu owners have not experienced this fur shedding, as compared to the harsh temperatures in their natural desert environment the British seasons are not as drastic and so the need to shed fur may not be needed.
+Another reason for the observed differences in fur shedding could be evolution and adaptation to the constant climate in housing.
+Over an average person’s lifetime, a single Degu could be the cause of 50-60 generations of Degus.

 Mouth and Teeth

-A Degu’s Teeth had a distinctive figure 8 pattern, similar to that of Chinchillas and Guinea Pigs which is why it is classified in the Octodon species.
-A Degu’s front teeth should be a yellow – orange colour. which is believed to be but not verified as being due to the chlorophyll in the greens they eat.
-White teeth can normally indicate a serious disease and a poor diet.
-The teeth are constantly growing, causing Degu’s to gnaw on everything and anything, so suitable toys and blocks should be provided.
+A Degu’s Teeth had a notable figure 8 pattern, similar to that of Chinchillas and Guinea Pigs which is why it is classified in the Octodon species.
+A Degu’s front teeth should be a yellow – orange color which is believed to be but not verified as being due to the chlorophyll in the greens they eat.
+White teeth can indicate a severe disease and a poor diet.
+The teeth are constantly growing, causing degus to gnaw on everything and anything, so suitable toys and blocks should be provided.
 All together Degus have a total of 20 teeth, used for chewing, biting and gnawing.

 Paws and Feet

-A Degu’s feet has 5 toes on each paw, front and back, with rear claws curved and covered in brush-like bristles.
+A Degu’s feet has five toes on each paw, front and back, with rear claws curved and covered in brush-like bristles.
 One of the toes on each paw is shorter than the others and used in the same manner as a human thumb.
-If a Degu spends too much time on a mesh wire floor the feet can develop a problem called bumble foot which is very painful, so ledges and flat areas must be provided in your Degu’s cage.
-There are small lumps on the palm of the paws that are used for gripping items such as food when eating.
+If a Degu spends too much time on a mesh wire floor, the feet can develop a problem called bumblefoot which is very painful, so ledges and flat areas must be provided in your Degu’s cage.
+There are small bumps on the palm of the paws that are used for gripping items such as food when eating.
 A Degus paws and other features are not consistent with other burrowing animals.

 Degus have a tail which grows to around 9cm in length, is scaly to the touch and has a small bushy tip.
-As a defence mechanism in the wild, the Degu will shed part of its tail, up to half of the tail, as a way of evading capture when a predator has hold of it.
-For this reason a Degu should never be handled by the tail, and is better off not being touched at all, as it can be extremely painful, causing a lot of bleeding and distress.
-This can become infected and will never grow back.
+As a defense mechanism in the wild, the Degu will shed part of its tail, up to half of the tail, as a way of evading capture when a predator has hold of it.
+For this reason, a Degu should never be handled by the tail and is better off not being touched at all, as it can be extremely painful, causing a lot of bleeding and distress – This can become infected and will never grow back.
 If this occurs, usually the Degu will chew and stop the bleeding itself, but a vet visit is always essential.
 The tail is primarily used for balance when jumping and climbing, and regulating the body temperature by providing an area for heat to escape or be retained.

 Nose and Whiskers

 A Degu’s whiskers, like all other animals, are used for exploration when judging gaps and spaces to determine if it can fit through.
 Whiskers are very sensitive and should not be played with.
-The area of the brain used in scent detection is well developed providing a good sense of scent.
-The nose is hairless, with females believed to have a better sense of smell than the males due to testosterone having an effect of the strength of smell, although this has not been completely verified at the time of writing.
+The area of the brain used in scent detection is well developed providing an excellent sense of smell.
+The nose is hairless, with females believed to have a better sense of smell than the males due to testosterone having an effect on the strength of smell, although this has not been completely verified at the time of writing.